Part of the City of Lakes Loppet Winter Festival

 Packets (bibs and other goodies) will be available for pickup at the following times and locations:

-- Pick up your packet on Friday and get a tootsie roll!
+• Pick up your packet on Friday and get a tootsie roll!
+You may also use your free beer ticket if you wish.

-- Saturday, February 4: Cedar Lake, 7am-10am (for Saturday point to point races only)
+• Saturday, February 3: Cedar Lake Start, 7am-10am (for Saturday point to point races only)

-- Sunday, February 5: Cedar Lake, 7am-12pm (for Sunday point to point races only)
+• Sunday, February 4: Cedar Lake Start, 7am-12pm (for Sunday point to point races only)

 Course Map

-For those that like to zoom in: 2023 Point to Point Google Course Map.
+2024 Point to Point Google Course Map.
 You can select and deselect certain layers including your course, the Cedar Lake Start Area, and the parking/shuttle info.
-And see below for the overall picture.

 Course Markings